• Skip to main content

 Angela

-Rice paired with antipasto ingredients like salami, mozzarella, and olives are mixed with Italian dressing for a wonderful gluten-free salad alternative to pasta salad.
+Antipasto rice salad is a light lunch or hearty side dish that is packed with so many yummy things.
+Rice paired with Italian-American ingredients like salami, mozzarella, and olives are mixed with a homemade dressing for a tasty gluten-free alternative to pasta salad.

 Course Side Dish